isomerpages/aic-mentalhealth/index.md

   - infopic:
       title: Feeling some kind of way?
       id: infopic
       description: You’re not alone.
-Reach out to the Community Mental Health teams If you are feeling sad, stressed or need someone to talk to.
+Reach out to the Community Mental Health teams if you are feeling sad, stressed or need someone to talk to.
       button: CHECK IT OUT
       url: https://www.mindline.sg/mental-health-service-providers/search